 Whether you have a strong interest in giving back to the community, you like to run marathons in far-flung states, or you play bass in a band, it’s likely that your applications will hold more weight if you’re able to show originality, stand out from the other applicants, or make someone reading it smile.
 One way to do that is to add your interests in an “Extracurricular” section at the very bottom.

 In case you’re unconvinced, extracurricular activities, now more than ever, play a role in who gets hired for the job and who’s forgotten.
-In fact, LinkedIn added a section in 2011 called “Volunteer” to list topics and causes you care about.
+After all, LinkedIn has a “Volunteer” section to list topics and causes you care about.
 And one out of every five hiring managers in the U.S. has hired a candidate because of her volunteer work experience.

 So, it could be well worth your time to consider adding this section to the bottom of your resume.
 Here are the three biggest reasons why:

 1. It Helps to Highlight Transferrable Skills That Are Useful to the Role